Northern Pride RLFC: Pride players who played French Elite One Championship

+Venues

+Between 2008 and 2023 the Pride played at 56 different venues across Queensland, New South Wales and Papua New Guinea.

-Televised Games
+Televised games

-ABC TV

-Between 2008 and 2011, Queensland Cup matches were televised by ABC TV, with one match a week shown live across Queensland on ABC1 at 2.00pm (AEST) on Saturday afternoons.
+Between 2008 and 2011, one Queensland Cup match per round was televised free-to-air by ABC TV, with the game shown live across Queensland on ABC1 on Saturday afternoons at 2:00pm (AEST).
 The commentary team was Gerry Collins, Warren Boland and David Wright.
 The Pride had 20 matches televised by the ABC.

-Channel Nine

-In 2012, the Nine Entertainment Network (Channel 9) got the broadcast rights to the Intrust Super Cup, with one match a week shown live across Queensland on Channel 9 or GEM in south-east Queensland, on WIN Television (RTQ) in regional areas, and on Imparja Television in remote areas.
+In 2012, the Nine Entertainment Network and Fox Sports acquired the broadcast rights.
+They continued to show one Q Cup game per round, live and free-to-air across Queensland on Channel 9 or GEM in south-east Queensland, on WIN Television (RTQ) in regional areas, and on Imparja Television in remote areas.
 From 2013 matches were also broadcast in Papua New Guinea on Kundu 2 TV.

-In August 2012 the Australian Rugby League Commission signed a $1 billion five-year broadcasting agreement with Channel 9 and Fox Sports, which meant that one Intrust Super Cup match would shown each week from 2013 to 2017.

-In 2015 the NRL signed a further $1.8 billion five-year broadcasting agreement with Channel 9 and Fox Sports for the 2018 to 2022 seasons.

-Between 2012 and 2017, the televised Intrust Super Cup matches were played at 2.00pm (AEST) on Sunday afternoons (except during coverage of the 2012 London Olympics).
-The 2012 commentary team was Andrew Voss, Ben Ikin and Nick Curry.
-The 2013 commentary team was Paul Green, Matthew Thompson, Scott Sattler, Adrian Vowles and Peter Psaltis.
-The 2014/2015 commentary team was Matthew Thompson, Scott Sattler and Peter Psaltis.
-In 2018, televised Intrust Super Cup matches were rescheduled and played at 1.00pm (AEST) on Saturday afternoons, but this time slot was unpopular and ratings fell.
-In 2019 televised Intrust Super Cup matches returned to a 2.00pm (AEST) time-slot on Sunday afternoons.
+The weekly televised match was played on Sunday afternoons at 2:00pm (AEST).
+In 2018, the match was rescheduled to 1:00pm (AEST) on Saturday afternoon, but this time slot was unpopular and ratings fell, and so in 2019 the televised match returned to a 2:00pm (AEST) Sunday time-slot.
+From 2021 Channel 9 only broadcast finals matches, with the weekly featured match shown on-demand on 9Now, and from 2022 on QPlus.TV and Kayo Free.

+The Channel 9 commentary team included Andrew Voss, Ben Ikin, Nick Curry, Paul Green, Matthew Thompson, Scott Sattler, Adrian Vowles, Taylor Brown, Warren Boland, Drury Forbes, and Adam Jackson.

 Between 2012 and 2018, the Pride had 29 matches televised by Channel 9, with eight of these matched being home games.
 The first game broadcast from Barlow Park, Cairns was Round 13, Sunday 10 June 2012 against the Pride's traditional rivals Mackay Cutters.